imr-framework/OCTOPUS/README.md

 6. Run the script.
 The program will display an image panel with the original image and the corrected versions.

+## Skip the installation! - OCTOPUS in your browser

+There's no need to go through the installation process.
+Using this [template][colab-template] you can now run off-resonance correction in your browser!

+As a demo, you can use the [example data] provided for the [in vitro experiment].

 ## Contributing and Community guidelines
 `OCTOPUS` adheres to a code of conduct adapted from the [Contributor Covenant] code of conduct.
 Contributing guidelines can be found [here][contrib-guidelines].